Code of conduct

 Anti-bribery and corruption

-We shall conduct our business with honesty, integrity, and transparency and avoid any actions that could compromise our ethical standards, including offering or accepting bribes or kickbacks, violating the UN Convention against Corruption.
+We conduct our business with honesty, integrity, and transparency and avoid any actions that could compromise our ethical standards, including offering or accepting bribes or kickbacks, violating the UN Convention against Corruption.
 We do not tolerate any illegal or unethical behavior.

 Accounting practices